truenas/documentation/content/References/IPv6.md

   Most modern operating systems (Windows, Linux, MacOS) include IPv6 compatibility, but some Internet of Things (IoT) devices, older systems, and legacy network devices might require updates or replacement.

-  Organizations need to determine if the return on investment justifies the cost of converting to an all IPv6 infrastructure if your network components cannot accomodate v6 addresses.
+  Organizations need to determine if the return on investment justifies the cost of converting to an all IPv6 infrastructure if your network components cannot accommodate v6 addresses.
   Research your current infrastructure components to determine what is required to implement the network configuration that suits your use case.

   Alternatively, you can migrate to IPv6 infrastructures through a staged approach.
 See [How enterprises can migrate from IPv4 to IPv6](https://www.techtarget.com/searchnetworking/tip/How-enterprises-can-migrate-from-IPv4-to-IPv6) for more information.